JonathanTreffler/audible-download-all-extension/README.md

-# Audible Download All Extension
+# Audible Download All Browser Extension

 ## Usage
 Click on the extension icon and it will download the .aax files for every episode on the current page.